TIMELINE-Ukraine's turbulent history since independence | Law-Order

 - Ukraine

 Ukraine marks six months on Wednesday since Russia invaded the country in what Russian President Vladimir Putin calls a "special military operation".
-Ukraine and its Western backers accuse Moscow of waging an unprovoked war of aggression to grab land and erase Ukrainian national identity.
+Ukraine and its Western backers accuse Moscow of waging an unprovoked war of aggression with the aim of grabbing land and erasing Ukrainian national identity.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)